 the form bellow

-Krieger, a Wharton School of Business graduate who had majored in Sanskrit and philosophy, joined Bankers Trust in 1986.
-He gained a reputation quickly amongst those familiar with big market trading as one of the most aggressive traders currently working, whilst also managing to get big results on his risky investments.
-With the full support of the Bankers Trust board behind him, his trading limit was vastly increased from $50m (the normal limit for most traders) to $700m, more than the GDP of some small nations.
+With the full support of the Bankers Trust board behind him, his trading limit was vastly increased from $50m (the normal limit for most traders at the time) to $700m.
+That’s more than the GDP of some small nations.

 You might also like: 3 Trading Tricks That Can Boost Your Profits